arturdonda/data-structures/src/linear/array/README.md

 - **Contiguous Memory Allocation**: Array elements are stored in adjacent memory locations, enabling efficient random access to elements using their indices.
 This contiguous memory allocation also facilitates efficient traversal and manipulation of array elements.
 - **Zero-based Indexing**: Most programming languages use zero-based indexing for arrays, meaning the index of the first element is 0, the index of the second element is 1, and so on.

+## Advantages

+- **Efficient Random Access**: Arrays provide constant-time access to elements based on their indices, making them ideal for scenarios where quick access to individual elements is required.
+- **Memory Efficiency**: Arrays allocate contiguous memory blocks, leading to efficient memory utilization compared to some other data structures.
+- **Simplicity**: Arrays are simple and easy to understand, making them suitable for a wide range of applications and programming tasks.

+## Disadvantages

+- **Fixed Size**: Arrays have a fixed size, making it challenging to accommodate dynamic changes in the number of elements.
+Resizing an array often involves creating a new array with a different size and copying elements, resulting in additional overhead.
+- **Inefficient Insertion and Deletion**: Insertion and deletion operations in arrays can be inefficient, especially when elements need to be added or removed from the middle of the array, as it may require shifting elements.
+- **Memory Wastage**: Arrays allocate memory for the maximum number of elements they can hold, even if the actual number of elements is smaller, leading to potential memory wastage.

 ## Operations

 - **Access**: Arrays support efficient random access to elements based on their indices.
 Accessing an element of an array has constant time complexity **O(1)** because the memory address of the element can be calculated using its index.
 - **Insertion**: Inserting an element into an array can be **O(n)** in the worst case, as it may require shifting subsequent elements to accommodate the new element.
 - **Deletion**: Deleting an element from an array can also be **O(n)** in the worst case, as it may require shifting elements after the deleted element.
 - **Update**: Elements in an array can be updated in constant time **O(1)** by directly accessing them using their index.

-## Advantages

-1. **Efficient Random Access**: Arrays provide constant-time access to elements based on their indices, making them ideal for scenarios where quick access to individual elements is required.

-2. **Memory Efficiency**: Arrays allocate contiguous memory blocks, leading to efficient memory utilization compared to some other data structures.

-3. **Simplicity**: Arrays are simple and easy to understand, making them suitable for a wide range of applications and programming tasks.

-## Limitations

-1. **Fixed Size**: Arrays have a fixed size, making it challenging to accommodate dynamic changes in the number of elements.
-Resizing an array often involves creating a new array with a different size and copying elements, resulting in additional overhead.

-2. **Inefficient Insertion and Deletion**: Insertion and deletion operations in arrays can be inefficient, especially when elements need to be added or removed from the middle of the array, as it may require shifting elements.

-3. **Memory Wastage**: Arrays allocate memory for the maximum number of elements they can hold, even if the actual number of elements is smaller, leading to potential memory wastage.

 ## Use Cases